The Gants: History

 A definite pattern had been established: The Gants were able to record and make brief tours during vacations, but that was never enough.
 Radio stations gave up on their records when the band could not get away from their responsibilities at home for promotional appearances.
 In 1966 and early 1967, several singles and two more albums were released, Gants Galore and Gants Again.
 None of these releases had significant chart impact.
 During this period Johnny Sanders had quit and was replaced by Johnny Freeman, for a couple of gigs and a trip to California, which proved fruitless.
 Then Freeman was replaced again after they returned from California in the summer of 1967, and three of the Gants headed back to Greenwood, leaving Herring in Los Angeles with a job as a staff songwriter for Liberty Records.

 Despite their lack of hits, The Gants maintained a minor cult aura within the garage rock ethos and were not entirely forgotten.
 One of their songs, Herring's "I Wonder" was included on the 1980 compilation album, Pebbles, Volume 8.
-In 2000, Sundazed Records released Roadrunner!
+In 2000, Sundazed Music released Roadrunner!
 The Best of The Gants, with liner notes by Mike Stax; their single "Little Boy Sad" was included on Oxford American magazine's Southern Sampler music CD.